I recently wrote a post where I came up with 100 life goals.

 Knowing someone’s personal goals provides an insight into who they are.

 I figured writing this might help you guys get to know me a bit better.
-Likewise, it’s always somewhat inspiring to learn about someone else’s goals- it’s encouragement to set goals of your own.
+Likewise, it’s always somewhat inspiring to learn about someone else’s goals- it’s an encouragement to set goals of your own.

 Hopefully, you might feel in some way inspired by reading about mine.